Protohalos and their connection to halo assembly, shape and structure: Conclusions

 \concsection{Energy Peaks Model} Within the energy peaks model of halo formation, objects above the $\epsilon - v_+$ relation (Eqn.~\ref{eq:epsv+}) form earlier and exhibit higher concentrations (Figures~\ref{fig:barrierczy} and \ref{fig:barrier2m}), with the final shape correlating with $v_+$ only for the most massive objects (Figure~\ref{fig:barrierczy}).

-The observed correlation between the final halo shape (and to a lesser extent, assembly time) and the third invariant $U_3/q^3$ warrants further discussion.
+The observed correlation between the final halo shape (and to a lesser extent, assembly time) and the third invariant $\mu_3\equiv (9/2)(U/q)^3$ warrants further discussion.
 Previous studies have shown that correlations between protohalo properties and the first and second invariants (the trace and the amplitude of the traceless shear) can be efficiently estimated using orthogonal polynomials: Hermite and Laguerre polynomials for a Gaussian field, respectively \cite{mps12, vd13, cps17}.
-Given that the third invariant is bounded between $[-1,1]$, Legendre polynomials are the appropriate basis functions for estimating the bias associated with $U_3/q^3$ \cite{lmd16}.
-Our work motivates the application of Legendre polynomial weightings to the protohalo field for bias factor estimations.
+Given that $\mu_3$ is bounded between $[-1,1]$, Legendre polynomials are the appropriate basis functions for estimating the bias associated with the third invariant \cite{lmd16}.
+Hence, our work motivates the application of Legendre polynomial weightings of the large scale $\mu_3$ field, centered on protohalo positions, for bias factor estimation.
 More generally, our work contributes to ongoing discussions of the physical origin of halo assembly or secondary bias \cite{st04,fw10,shapeSigma,Blazek_shapebias2015,Lee_shapebias2024,Montero-Dorta2025}.

-In summary, our findings provide a deeper understanding of the connections between the shape and assembly history of a halo and the structure of the protohalo patch from which it formed.
-These insights set the stage for future studies to refine protohalo definitions and enhance the robustness of protohalo and protocluster identification techniques in cosmological simulations.
-We propose specific improvements and encourage the development of observational methodologies that integrate with these theoretical advancements, ultimately advancing our understanding of galaxy evolution and the assembly of large-scale cosmic structures.
+Finally, Optimal Transport reconstructions have shown promise in recreating the initial shapes of protohalos \citep{PRLhalos, OTrsd, OTmt}.
+To test these reconstructions quantitatively, it will be interesting to compare the OT-reconstructed shapes to the corresponding protohalo mass tensors $\cal{M}$ and examine the displacements which give rise to shape evolution in comparison to $\cal{D}$ and $\cal{E}$.
+Accurate reconstructions can provide direct estimates of the formation history and shape evolution of each halo.
+This will also inform the impact of shape and assembly bias on the cosmological information provided by these objects, an area of ongoing work.

-\section{acknowledgements}
+\section{Acknowledgements}

 We thank Yan-Chuan Cai for valuable discussions and comments, and Sownak Bose for guidance in accessing the AbacusSummit simulations.
 FN gratefully acknowledges support from the Yale Center for Astronomy and Astrophysics Prize Postdoctoral Fellowship.
 RKS is grateful to the ICTP for its hospitality in 2024.